Ghost Town

 determined.

-This hard rock gold mine was located
+This hard rock gold mine was located directly

-directly on the Mother Lode vein system.
+on the Mother Lode vein system.
+Location

 This 1850s placer gold camp was probably